Find out if you're at risk

 Your local authority may have some sandbags ready to deploy at times of flooding, but their priority is to protect the public at large.
 You should check with your local authority in advance to find out what their policy is, and if there is a charge for the service.

 If your local authority doesn’t supply sandbags, you can buy your own supply from DIY stores and builder’s merchants.
-Find more advice on sandbags and how to use them to prepare for a flood.

 You can also make home improvements that will make it easier and cheaper to clean up after a flood.